linliD/fabcohort/README.md

 # Instantiate a Cohort object
 cohort = Cohort()

-# Call the count_cohort_segments method, e.g., MS for month start, WS for week start
+# Call the count_cohort_segments method, e.g., MS for month start, W-MON for week start
 result = cohort.count_cohort_segments(df, frequency)

 # (Optional) if you have multiple segments just parse it